Yes, You Can RV in Wisconsin Year Round

-- You can enjoy lefsa, krumkake, and lutefisk as part of the Norwegian festival in Stoughton which is the largest Syttende Mai celebration in North America around May 17th commemorating Norway’s independence.
-Located just outside of Madison, the festival features traditional dances performed by a high school troupe, rosemaling exhibits by seniors, and two parades.
-If you feel especially athletic, you can run 20 miles or walk 17 from downtown Madison to Stoughton as part of the annual Syttende Mai Classic Run/Walk.
+- You can enjoy lefsa, krumkake, and lutefisk as part of the Norwegian festival in Stoughton.
+It’s is the largest Syttende Mai celebration in North America.
+It happens around May 17th commemorating Norway’s independence.
+Located just outside of Madison, the festival features traditional dances performed by a high school troupe.
+You’ll also enjoy rosemaling exhibits by seniors, and two parades.
+If you feel especially athletic, you can run 20 miles or walk 17 from downtown Madison to Stoughton.
+This is part of the annual Syttende Mai Classic Run/Walk.

 - In October, La Crosse hosts one of the largest Oktoberfest celebrations outside of Germany the last weekend of September and first weekend of October.
 Whether you enjoy the traditional folk dancing, one of several parades, or simply raising a stein of your favorite adult beverage in the outdoor biergarten, you’ll be caught up in the camaraderie.
 The annual dachshund race is hilarious and you are not likely to find finer original German cuisine anywhere else.
 Grab your lederhosen or dirndl and get your polka on!

 - Called America’s Little Switzerland for a reason, New Glarus is a beautiful area for biking and driving.
-Founded by Swiss immigrants, New Glarus maintains the appearance of a quaint Swiss village and hosts the annual Heidi festival every June to commemorate its heritage.
+Founded by Swiss immigrants, New Glarus maintains the appearance of a quaint Swiss village.
+It hosts the annual Heidi festival every June to commemorate its heritage.
 The event features traditional Swiss music, dancing, costumes, food, and even yodeling.
-Visitors can also tour an authentic Swiss village and pick up souvenirs at an arts-and-crafts show.
+Visitors can also tour an authentic Swiss village.
+And pick up souvenirs at an arts-and-crafts show.
 The Heidi play is a family-favorite story about a young orphan girl who lives with her grandfather in the Alps.
-If you can’t make the June celebration, return to New Glarus in August for the Wilhelm Tell Festival that features a play commemorating the famous archer who split an apple resting on his young son’s head.
+If you can’t make the June celebration, return to New Glarus in August for the Wilhelm Tell Festival.
+This features a play commemorating the famous archer who split an apple resting on his young son’s head..

-- Wisconsin Dairy Month in June kicks off with the Great Wisconsin Cheese Festival in Little Chute, which is just south of Green Bay.
-This event is guaranteed to clog any artery with cheese tasting, cheese carving demonstrations, cheese curd eating competitions and, of course, the annual cheese breakfast.
-If you want to get a head start on these dairy delicacies, check out the annual Wisconsin Grilled Cheese Championship in April where chefs compete in Dodgeville to create delicious varieties of the classic hot sandwich.
+- Wisconsin Dairy Month in June kicks off with the Great Wisconsin Cheese Festival.
+It’s in Little Chute, which is just south of Green Bay.
+This event is guaranteed to clog any artery.
+There’s cheese tasting, cheese carving demonstrations, cheese curd eating competitions and, of course, the annual cheese breakfast.
+If you want to get a head start on these dairy delicacies, check out the annual Wisconsin Grilled Cheese Championship in April.
+This is where chefs compete in Dodgeville to create delicious varieties of the classic hot sandwich.

 Greg Gerber is an acclaimed journalist with a long history of writing in the RV Industry.
 A public speaker, writer and author of faith-based books, Greg splits time between Arizona and Wisconsin.
 Learn more about Greg at GregGerber.com